stephenajulu/ajulusthoughts2/content/_index.md

 ---
 hero:
-  heading: A Tech & Science Oasis
+  heading: Join Us As We Embark On a Journey To Learn More About Tech and Science
   maxWidthPX: "652"
 seo:
   image: "/images/about.png"